-- Immerse Yourself in Balinese Culture.
-Bali is crowded with tourists, yes, but its rich arts scene is not to be missed.
+- Immerse Yourself in Balinese Culture Bali is crowded with tourists, yes, but its rich art scene is not to be missed.

 - Discover Buddhism UNESCO World Heritage side Borobudur, built in the 8th century, is the world’s largest Buddhist monument.

-- Monkey Around Walk through Indonesia's lush rain forests and you'll see Orangutans hanging about in their natural habitat, as well as gibbons, macaques, and proboscis monkeys, the latter found exclusively on Borneo.
+- Monkey Around Walk through Indonesia’s lush rain forests and you’ll see Orangutans hanging about in their natural habitat.